- 4 years of mathematics, including pre-calculus

 You are a homeschooled student if you are receiving your secondary school education from your parents or through an accredited distance learning program.
 Our admissions criteria for homeschooled students are the same as for those students who receive their diploma through the local public school system or through a traditional private secondary school.

-All physical application materials (non-online) for undergraduate admissions should be mailed to:
+All physical application materials (non-online) for undergraduate admissions should be mailed to the following address:

 3 Garrison Avenue